kcj100/SavingsCalculator/README.md

 This app includes:
 * A monthly savings slider meant for adjusting savings per month
 * A yearly interest rate slider

+# Credits
+The tests in this program are provided by the University of Helsinki.